Design of quantum optical experiments with logic artificial intelligence: Klaus algorithm

-Many possible solutions satisfy the $K$ clauses.
-Moreover, the smallest the graph, the faster is the SAT solver, which accelerates the algorithm as it evolves.
-Moreover, we can completely truest the logical clauses if they evaluate to False (implying that it is impossible to generate the state with that set of edges).
-However, the True solutions must still pass the possible interference test between the surviving PM with the same vertex coloring.
-It could be the case that a final solution output by \textsc{Klaus} can not generate the target state because the requiring cancellations can not occur.
-This is because all graph PM constitute a highly coupled system of equations.
+Many possible solutions may satisfy the $K$ clauses.
+Moreover, the smallest the graph, the faster the SAT solver, which accelerates the algorithm as it evolves.
+We can completely trust the logical clauses if they evaluate to False (implying that it is impossible to generate the state with that set of edges).
+However, the True solutions must still pass the possible interference test between the surviving PMs with the same vertex coloring.
+It could be the case that a final solution output by \textsc{Klaus} cannot generate the target state because the requiring cancellations cannot occur.
+This is because all graph PMs constitute a highly coupled system of equations.
 In some cases, some edges turned out to be indispensable once we minimize the infidelity, so if \textsc{Klaus} has deleted them, then it is not possible to generate the state afterward.
-In our benchmarks (presented in the next section), we found these cases to be unlikely but they open the path to better understand the combinatorial nature of this problem and to find new obstruction clauses to include in our logic instances.
+In our benchmarks (presented in the next section), we found these cases to be unlikely but they open the path to better understanding the combinatorial nature of this problem and to finding new obstruction clauses to include in our logic instances.
 We leave the investigation of these constraints for future work.